 When pastors only want to talk about their strengths, you know that they have only the fuzziest vision of God and probably haven’t seen themselves very clearly either.

-A pastor who deserves to be followed has a walk with God that lends credibility to their vision casting.
+3. A walk with God that lends credibility to their vision casting.

 Moses had signs from God to build credibility.
 (The leprous hand and rod-turning-into-a-snake routines were pretty spectacular.)
 He also scaled a mountain which smoked and quaked and rocked out to the sound of a heavenly trumpet.
 He came down from the mountain with his face glowing.